c4pt000/Docker-BigSur/README.md

   close virt-manager and then reopen virtual manager from virt-manager change NIC to vmxnet3 see picture below networking should work for install

+  once inside the Sonoma installer first step open a Terminal and use the following command to prevent sleep

+  sudo pmset -a disablesleep 1

   ```

-# adjust Network interface card to 'vmxnet3' to install Sonoma
+# adjust Network interface card to 'virtio' to install Sonoma
 ![s1](https://raw.githubusercontent.com/c4pt000/Docker-Sonoma/master/vmxnet-3.png)